 How long has the competition been going on?

-2014 marked the 28th year of the Illinois Snow Sculpting Competition, which began in 1987.
+2015 will mark the 29th year of the Illinois Snow Sculpting Competition, which began in 1987.

 Where does the snow for the sculptures come from?